sidart/bizdom/_posts/2021-07-12-the-narrative-of-zomatos-ipo.md

 Like always, let's start with a little bit of History!

-## History of Food delivery in India
+## A Short History of Food delivery in India
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1626110808/IndFood01_r6mi2l.jpg)
-It all started in 2007-08, Tasty Khana and few other city based players.
+The first player that i remember was Tasty Khana 2007-08.
 By late 2013, Rocket Internet’s Foodpanda started Acquiring few of them, including Tastykhana and Just Eat.
 Due to the overall failure of Rocket Internet’s business in India , Foodpanda was acquired by Ola in 2017 and shut down in 2019.
 The first wave of Food delivery was during 2014-15, but it didn’t last long, Tiny owl was shut down in 2016, Scootsy started in 2014 and was acquired by Swiggy, OlaCafe started in 2015, acquired Holachef's  and then shut in 2016.
 Other so-called foodtech companies were also getting closed, like Eazymeals, BiteClub, Dazo, Yumist, and MonkeyBox.
 Around 2017, we had Uber Eats which was later acquired by Zomato in 2020.
 #### How it got started?
 Swiggy and Zomato had a late start, yet due to their strong funding, particularly in 2018, led to significant expansion in their operations in terms of geographical presence and rider and restaurant partnerships.
 Zomato started off as a platform to discover restaurants, read and write customer generated reviews, view / upload photos and book tables, etc. in restaurants.
 Through a series of acquisitions, the company expanded into 23 countries within this business line.